meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 ### 4. R ANALYSIS

-First, return in script directory : `cd ../../script`
+Return in script directory : `cd ../../script`

 * **Requires R version 3.6.3**

+Miniconda is downloaded and installed : `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh` `bash Miniconda3-latest-Linux-x86_64.sh`

-A conda environment is created to install R 3.6.3: `conda create -y -n REnv -c conda-forge r-base=3.6.3 ; conda activate REnv`
+In a new terminal, a conda environment is created to install R 3.6.3: `conda create -y -n REnv -c conda-forge r-base=3.6.3 ; conda activate REnv`

 A script is used to install the dependencies necessary for the analyzes: `Rscript 7_Install_dependencies.R`